proxmox/proxmox-offline-mirror/docs/installation.rst

 * Debian based system (physical host, VM or container)

 * Sufficient storage space for the local mirrors.
-  For a basic Debian and Proxmox VE we recommend at least 150 GB
+  For a basic Debian and Proxmox VE we recommend at least 150 GiB

-* A filesystem supporting hard links for both, local host and external medias.
-  Note that most Linux derived file systems support hard links, but Windows derived ones (e.g.,
-  \*FAT) do *not* support hard links.
+* A file system supporting hard links for both, the local host and the external medium.
+Note that most Linux derived file systems support hard links, but Windows derived ones (for example, \*FAT) do *not* support hard links.

 .. _apt_install_pom:

 Installation via APT
 --------------------

-If the host you want to install the ``proxmox-offline-mirror`` tools already has a package repository from a Proxmox Project configured, you can simply install the offline mirror tool through ``apt``:
+If the host you want to install the ``proxmox-offline-mirror`` tools on, already has a package repository from a Proxmox solution configured, you can simply install the offline mirror tool with ``apt``:

 .. code-block:: console